alexa-samples/skill-sample-nodejs-premium-hello-world/README.md

 2. The back end is where the logic of your skill resides.

 ## Three Options for Skill Setup
 There are a number of different ways for you to setup your skill, depending on your experience and what tools you have available - Alexa Hosted, AWS Hosted, ASK CLI.
 For this Hello World Skill, we will be using the Alexa Hosted option.
-If you'd like to  use the AWS Hosted, or ASK CLI methods, you can check out the instructions here for the Sample Fact skill - [AWS Hosted Instructions](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/instructions/setup-vui-aws-hosted.md) | [ASK CLI instructions](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/instructions/cli.md)
+If you'd like to  use the AWS Hosted, or ASK CLI methods, you can check out the instructions here for the Sample Fact skill - [AWS Hosted Instructions](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/instructions/setup-vui-aws-hosted.md) | [ASK CLI instructions](https://github.com/alexa/skill-sample-nodejs-fact/blob/master/instructions/cli.md).
+If you don't use Alexa Hosted you'll have to add DynamoDB access permissions to your lambda role (as consumables are tracked in persistent storage).

 ## Alexa Hosted